-Now that Labor Day is in the past, I’m now in the mood for all these comforting fall recipes.
-When I think of fall, I start thinking of foods to prepare that bring warmth such as soups, stews, casseroles, pies, hot pumpkin biscuits fresh from the oven smothered with gravy or your favorite jams.
-Foods prepared from the bounty of the growing season, pumpkins, sweet potatoes, etc. I think of spending time with family and friends, sharing love, laughter and great food.
-I decided for the first time to make these pumpkin biscuits, I was fortunate to have my friend Mary visiting, I had just popped them in the oven minutes before she arrived.
+When I think of fall, I start thinking of foods to prepare that bring warmth such as soups, stews, casseroles, pies, hot pumpkin biscuits fresh from the oven smothered with GRAVY or your favorite jams.
+Foods prepared from the bounty of the growing season, pumpkins, sweet potatoes, etc. I think of spending time with family and friends, sharing love, laughter, and great food.
+When I first decided to make these muffins 2 years ago, I was fortunate to have my friend Mary visiting, I had just popped them in the oven minutes before she arrived.
 She got to sample them and said they were very good.
-I decided to take photos and share the recipes with you.
-Another thing that Mary was kind enough to do is bring her Vitamix along with her, when she found out that my high-speed blender jar was broken and I was using my back up blender.
-We made quinoa and brown rice flour, enough to last me until my replacement comes.
-That’s what friends are for.
+Since then, I have made several variations to the recipe, today I'm sharing a simpler version using BOB'S RED MILLS 1:1 BAKING FLOUR.